luigi311/Blog/content/Migrate_Mobile_Linux.md

 ### Google / Microsoft / IMAP / SMTP

-- Mobile Linux Phone
 1. Open Settings
 2. Tap on Online Accounts
 3. Tap on service provider and fill in information
 4. Open Geary and it should detect your email account and start syncing

 ---